phuongtoVN/phuongtoVN/README.md

   <img src="https://img.shields.io/badge/-Portfolio-FFD700?&style=for-the-badge&logo=googledocs&logoColor=white" />
 </a>

+a DevOps Software Engineer specializing in full-stack development, CI/CD automation, and cloud infrastructure.
+I design and implement containerized deployment pipelines using Docker, Kubernetes, GitHub Actions, and Azure DevOps to build scalable, efficient systems that solve real-world problems.
-I am a University of Washington Bothell graduate with a B.S. in Computer Science & Software Engineering.
-I currently work as a Junior DevOps Engineer, where I focus on full-stack development, automation, and deployment.
-I am passionate about building secure, scalable, and efficient systems that solve real-world problems.
-My goal is to create thoughtful solutions using clean code, continuous integration and deployment, and best practices that streamline processes and improve performance.
+With a B.S. in Computer Science & Software Engineering from the University of Washington Bothell and hands-on experience developing full-stack applications and managing cloud infrastructure, I'm passionate about creating secure, reliable solutions through clean code, automation, and DevOps best practices that streamline workflows and drive performance.

 ---